 Gum Spring United Methodist Church

 Summary: Single, divorced, widows, or widowers are all welcome to join in the fun.
 We meet once a month to have a meal out at a restaurant or someone’s home.
-We have fun playing cards, going to plays and other activities.
+We have fun playing cards, going to plays or the horse races.
 Come and join the fun.

 Meetings: No regular meetings – watch for announcements in the bulletin and newsletter.

 Summary: Any woman who is a part of the congregation of GSUMC is welcome to participate.

 Activities: As a local unit of the United Methodist Women, we participate and support many missions on our church, community, and worldwide.
 In the past year these include:

 Providing an infant New Testament Bible to all infants baptized at GSUMC;

 Support of our Church Mission Teams and other local causes such as the Ronald McDonald House with monetary contributions;